The complex Maxwell stress tensor theorem: The imaginary stress tensor and the reactive strength of orbital momentum. A novel scenery underlying electromagnetic and optical forces: Reactive forces on an electric and magnetic dipole

 \subsection{Example 5: Linearly polarized plane propagating wave incident on a plasmonic particle}

 As seen in the previous examples, almost all contribution to the ILF is due to the internal ROM.
 Absorption in the volume distribution of charges and currents changes this; it may extract energy from the reactive power \cite{harrington,banerjee,marengo}.
 A decrease of reactive quantities would happen even in situations where both the RLF and ILF are resonant.
-To illustrate it, we now consider the above plane wave incident on an plasmonic Au spherical particle of radius $a=50 nm$, whose polarizability is shown in Fig. 5(a).
-A computation, as described in Appendix F of Supp.
-Mat., yields the time-averaged force, $<F_z>$ and reactive force, $F_z^I$, on this particle, [cf. Fig. 5(b)].
-On the other hand, Figs. 5(c) and 5(d) depict $F_z^{IMST}$ and $F_z^{ROM}$, respectively.
+To illustrate it, we now consider the above plane wave incident on an plasmonic Au spherical particle of radius $a=$ 50 nm, whose polarizability is shown in Fig. 4(a).
+A computation, as described in Appendix G of Supp.
+Mat., yields the time-averaged force, $<F_z>$ and reactive force, $F_z^I$, on this particle, [cf. Fig. 4(b)].
+On the other hand, Figs. 4(c) and 4(d) depict $F_z^{IMST}$ and $F_z^{ROM}$, respectively.

 We see that while $<F_z>$ follows the theoretical expression (\ref{ILFex3}) obtained from Appendix E, $F_z^I$ does not, specially in the region of the plasmon resonance peak where in spite of the pulling ILF enhancement, the RLF is stronger.
-Moreover, at $\lambda<450nm$ the RLF is totally dominant versus a very small ILF, while the opposite occurs at $\lambda>650 nm$, in accordance with the expected antagonic role of both kind of forces.
+Moreover, at $\lambda<$ 450 nm the RLF is totally dominant versus a very small ILF, while the opposite occurs at $\lambda>$ 650 nm, in accordance with the expected \rr antagonistic \bb role of both kind of forces.
 Also, as the internal electric field is practically zero, although the inner ${\bf B}$ does not vanish, the weight of the internal ROM, i.e. of $F_z^{ROM}$ [cf. Fig. 4(d)] is now much smaller than in the non-lossy particles of the previous examples.
-The contribution of $F_z^{IMST}$ to the ILF is now non-negligible versus that of the internal ROM plus the ROM in the four corners between the integration cube and the particle surface, [cf. Fig. 4(d)].
+The contribution of $F_z^{IMST}$ [cf. Fig. 4(c)] to the ILF is now non-negligible versus that of the internal ROM plus the ROM in the four corners between the integration cube and the particle surface.
 So we see that field losses in Au are responsible of diminishing the internal ROM contribution to the ILF versus that of the IMST.